Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 KNOWING WHEN TO SAY GOODBYE

 All of us who love and care for dogs and cats understand that we will outlive our pet, and ultimately have to say goodbye.
 But knowing that doesn’t make the reality any easier.
-I knew as early as last December that things had changed for Magic.
+I knew nearly a year before that things had changed for Magic.
 Oh, how I hoped to be wrong.
 But in some ways, it was a gift to have the time to come to terms–and to ensure Magic’s last months were happy and pain free.

 Quality care for aging or ill pets can prolong their lives only for so long, and not all pets die in their sleep.
 When the joy of living is gone, when pain replaces pleasure, and when your dog or cat is ready to leap forward into the next adventure beyond your side, you can grant her the greatest gift of all – a merciful death.
 That’s what we regretfully gave to our precious baby-dawg.